gtmaur/gmaurya.github.io/README.md

 A work in progress...

-Inspired by: https://fraserlab.com/2024/04/22/IT-suggestions-for-new-faculty/ and also: https://github.com/mangliklab/mangliklab.github.io
+Inspired and cloned from : https://fraserlab.com/2024/04/22/IT-suggestions-for-new-faculty/ and also: https://github.com/mangliklab/mangliklab.github.io